Insights CLI

 # Testing

 You can use the insights-cli to test your OPA policies and automation rules.
-This can also be integrated into the CI/CD pipeline for the Infrastructure-as-Code repo containing your Insights configuraiton.
+This can also be integrated into the CI/CD pipeline for the Infrastructure-as-Code repo containing your Insights configuration.

 # Custom OPA Policies